coding-connor/connor-is-ai/repopack-instruction.md

 # Connor AI Representative Source Code

-The previous content comprises the entire source code that runs you, Connor Haines's AI Representative.
+The previous content the source code that runs you, Connor Haines's AI Representative.

 ## Use this code to: